-"I'm not lying for you.
-Anyway, the club here's not that lame."
+“I'm not lying for you.
+Anyway, the club doesn’t look that lame.”

 “Like you would know.”
 The bitchy voice fake-laughed.

 “Why, you interested?
-Forget it; he’s got no time for nerdy lumps.
-Just come to the club tonight.
+Forget it.
+He’s got no time for nerdy lumps.
+Just show up at the club.
 If Mom asks, that’s where you saw me last.”

 “That was ugly,” Theresa whispered.

 Allison pouted.
-"Poor kid; I'm going to check on her."
+“Poor kid.
+I’ll check on her.”

-"Allison," I began, but my shapely friend was up and around the palm.
+“Allison,” I began, but my shapely friend was already around the palm.
 Theresa and I shrugged and followed.

-The girl slumped over the Caprese salad was built like me, short and not exactly skinny.
-Her hair had more red than mine, a deep brick red pulled back from a moon-round face.
-She wore an unflattering horizontal-striped sundress in all the wrong colors.
+The girl slouching over the Caprese salad was built like me, short and not slender.
+Her hair was redder than mine, a deep brick pulled back from a moon-round face.
+She wore an unflattering horizontal-striped sundress and indifferent sandals.

-I was embarrassed about our eavesdropping, but Allison had no shame.
-"We overheard your sister being a bitch and wanted to make sure you were alright."
+Our eavesdropping embarrassed me, but Allison had no shame.
+“We overheard your sister and wanted to make sure you were all right.”

-The shy eyes wouldn't meet ours."She's not my sister, she's my stepsister, and she's got her own issues."
+The shy eyes wouldn't meet ours.
+“Julie’s my stepsister, and she's got her own issues.”

-"Issues that make it okay to talk to you like that?"
-Theresa took a seat next to Allison.
+“Issues that make it okay to treat you like that?”
+Theresa took the chair next to Allison.

-The girl considered us, deciding if we could be trusted.
-She heaved a grudging sigh.
-"I didn't come on the scene until we were fifteen.
-Until then, I was living with my mom in Denver.
+The girl considered, trusted us, and heaved a grudging sigh.
+“I didn't come on the scene until we were fifteen.
+Before then, I lived with my mom in Denver.
 Julie and her mom had my father and the house to themselves.
-She thinks I'm butting into her life."
+She thinks I'm ruining her life.”

-I pulled out the remaining chair and sat."Why don't you go home to your mom?"
+I claimed the remaining chair.
+“Why don't you go home to your mom?”

-"My mom died from bone cancer.
-That's why I have to live with my dad."
+“My mom died from bone cancer.
+I wanted to stay in Denver, but I was only fifteen.”

 Allison placed both of her hands over one of hers.
 “I'm so sorry.
 Were you close?”

-"It was just the two of us since I was five.
-When Mom died, I had to move in with my dad.
-It was like moving into a house full of strangers."
+“It was the two of us since I was five.
+When Mom died, and I had to come here, it was like moving into a house full of strangers.”
 A tear glistened on a pale cheek.

-Theresa put some sunny in her voice.
-"Hey, why don't I order us some wine?"
+Theresa put cheer in her voice.
+“Hey, why don't I order us some wine?”